rdpatil4/ESClient/README.md

 - Select the field you want to sort and click search.
 Default sorting is on _score.

 ###Deleting documents:
-- 2 ways to delete data:
+- Two ways to delete data:

 1. Delete by ID
 2. Delete by Query